Business Ethics and Transparency

 The cases are assigned to Office of Corporate Internal Audit and relevant business units for verification and the reports are made to the Audit Committee and the Board of Directors as well as the related party in a sequence specified in the Complaint Management Procedure.
 The Audit Committee is responsible for monitoring business operations to ensure its internal control system is functioning properly, as well as operations are in compliance with IRPC’s Corporate Governance handbook and the relevant laws and regulations.
 In addition, IRPC engages with an independent audit committee to conduct a careful and cautious investigation under the scope and authority set by the Board to ensure its compliance with the guidance from Stock Exchange of Thailand, code of conduct, and international practices.
 IRPC provides notification and complaint channels for internal and external whistleblowers to notify information and evidence of illegal and unethical conduct.
 If the accused is found guilty, they will be subject to the corresponding disciplinary action.
 All whistleblowers and witnesses will be afforded protection.

-In 2021, IRPC received a total of 33 cases through the whistleblower system, which separated into 7 cases of recommendations and 26 cases of non-compliance with the company’s codes of conduct.
-These cases are separated into 20 behavior cases, 5 non-compliance to company’s work practice cases and one with embezzlement with zero cases of fraud or corruption.
+In 2022, IRPC received a total of 11 cases through the whistleblower system, which separated into 2 cases of recommendations and 9 cases of non-compliance with the company’s codes of conduct.
+These cases are separated into 3 work practice cases, 3 behavior cases, and three with embezzlement with zero cases of fraud or corruption.
 As a consequence, disciplinary action was taken fairly and transparently against each case in violation of the codes.
 However, there were 0 complaints found relate to Anti-corruption Policy or fraud and 0 cases found to have caused significant damage.
 Currently all cases are already closed with appropriate preventive and mitigation measures in place for the responsible functions.

 IRPC disclosed its details on historical data of past 4 years for whistleblowing cases as,